BigDataArjun/DataCleaningProject/codebook.md

 All three files are identical in structure and have been processed from the supplied raw data files.
 The text files were produced because the coursera project submission page would not except files with .csv extensions.

 ### Structure and dimensions
-The data structure consists of 10299 observations of 88 features and two identifier variables.
+The data structure consists of 10299 observations of 86 features (response variables) and 2 independent variables - **subject** and **activity**.
+The total number of columns (variables) in the dataset in 88.

+Since two independent variables are present the **subject** variable should be subset out of the training set (if trying to predict activity type) so that the resulting prediction model does not use **subject** as a predictor of activity.
+Basically, different subjects (people) walk in different ways.

 The feature variables are outlined below (refer to feature selection) and the two identifier variables ('subject' and 'activity' identify the subject person 'subject' from whom the data was collected and the 'activity' they were carrying out when the data was being collected.